jibran-bohra/BingScraper/README.md

 Alternatively:
 1. Run BingScraper.py to gather search result content URLs - saved in url-searchresults/ directory.
-2. Run ImageDownloader.py to download all images with GPS exif tags.
+2. Run ImageDownloader.py to download all images with GPS exif tags to the images-output/ directory.